 The difference between weather and climate

 It is important to understand that there is a difference between weather and climate.
 Weather describes the variations which occur in the atmosphere on a daily basis, whereas climate is the typical (or average) weather experienced at a place over a longer period of time (typically 30 years).
-To put it another way, if you could choose to live anywhere in the world, the climate of a country might determine where you choose to live (colder Canada or hotter Indonesia, say).
-Once there, the weather determines your daily choices: Sun cream or umbrella?
-BBQ in the garden or a party indoors?
+To put it another way, if you could choose to live anywhere in the world, a country's climate might determine where you choose to live (colder Northern Canada or hotter Indonesia, say).
+Once there, the weather determines your daily choices: Do you need sun cream or umbrella?
+Should it be a BBQ in the garden or a party indoors?

 We can divide the world into different climatic zones.
 Typically the climate is cooler the further you move from the equator.